CTDdata/govtDataLab/README.md

 <h1>Lab: Working with Government Data</h1>

 Choose a pubicly available dataset from a government entity.
-Use raw data/micro data, not data that has already been summarized.
+Use raw data/micro data, not data that has already been summarized.<br>
-Try to find a dataset  that's particulary interesting to you, and then find a column in the dataset that you want to study.
+Try to find a dataset  that's particulary interesting to you, and then find a column in the dataset that you want to study. <br>

-The data should be in a .xlsx, .sas7bdat, or .csv file. (.zip data often contains these filetypes) Find the data dictionary or codebook that corresponds to your data file.
-(In rare cases, the file will contain descriptive info and no codebook is necsssary)
+The data should be in a .xlsx, .sas7bdat, or .csv file (.zip data often contains these filetypes). <br>
+Find the data dictionary or codebook that corresponds to your data file.
+(In rare cases, the file will contain descriptive info and no codebook is necsssary). <br>

 Here are some sources of government data: